mysterious-coding/base_entranced/README.md

 * Grip refresh rate is increased from 3.33Hz to 20Hz; should make grip3 feel less laggy.
 * Fixed polls getting cut-off after the first word if you didn't use quotation marks.
 Also announce poll text for people without a compatible client mod.
 * Fixed a bug in Sil's ammo code where ammo_power_converters didn't check for custom maximum amounts (different thing from ammo_floor_units)
+* Fixed a bug in Sil's ammo code where direct-contact +use ammo dispensing didn't check for custom maximum amounts

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.